 Engagements from your email marketing campaigns are a quite simple way to segment your list which could have a huge impact on the end results.

 Opens and clicks are the core metrics of any email marketing campaigns which can be easily accessed from your ESP account.

 The idea is quite simple, segment subscribers from your list on the basis of their engagements to your campaign.
-You can create a segment for subscribers who have opened your email, clicked your CTA, opened but didn’t click, multiple opens, multiple clicks, subscribers who haven’t opened your email in the last 90 days, etc.
+You can create a segment on your b2b email list for subscribers who have opened your email, clicked your CTA, opened but didn’t click, multiple opens, multiple clicks, subscribers who haven’t opened your email in the last 90 days, etc.

-Once you are done segmenting your list, create campaigns for each segment intended for increasing further engagements for each campaign.
+Once you are done segmenting your b2b email list, create campaigns for each segment intended for increasing further engagements for each campaign.

 Data like age, gender, position in a company, and income level tells a lot about a subscribers’ needs and interests.
-Most of the marketers begin email marketing segmentation is by demographic data.
+Most of the marketers begin segmentation on their b2b email list by demographic data.

 Try getting as much information as you can in the sign-up process.
 Select which metrics are important for your business and ask those questions in the sign-up process.

 For example, if you are a B2B technology company, Industry, employee size, revenue size are important demographics.
-Use 1 or 2 demographics factors which are most relevant for your business.
+Use 1 or 2 demographics factors that are most relevant for your business.

 Geography location can be used in many ways – especially for businesses whose location greatly influences buying decisions.